 It is noted that TouchBistro is an Ipad-based POS specialty for restaurants.

-The system is more stable when it can work seamlessly both on the cloud – via an Internet connection and on the local servers.
+The system is more stable when it can work seamlessly on the cloud via an Internet connection and local servers.
 For this reason, TouchBistro does not have an “offline mode”.

-The vendor also sells various hardware platforms in case you need easy-to-use POS machines instead of your iPad or smartphones.
+The vendor also sells various hardware platforms in case you need easy-to-use POS machines instead of your iPad or smartphone.

 On the whole,

 POS deems to be the backbone of the entire process of managing retail stores.
 With numerous benefits such as mobility and affordable price, cloud POS systems vastly outweigh on-premise POS.
 This is also proved by research of Forbes that revealed 61% of merchants want to make their POS system to be cloud-deployed instead of a giant on-premise POS.

 However, depending on the business types, needs, and scale, retailers should take careful consideration to select between a cloud-based POS and traditional POS system, or even a hybrid model.